Endgame: Possibilities, etc.

 MUCH earlier in the story, Peter Pettigrew was believed to have been killed.
 But he wasn’t.
 He faked it.

-The Fat Lady really was attacked, but she got away, unhurt.
+The Fat Lady really was attacked, but she got away, frightened, but unhurt.

 Buckbeak was condemned, and scheduled for execution, but he escaped.